turingschool/mod-0-curriculum/session5/index.md

 <span class="vocab">Object oriented programming</span>, or OOP for short, is an approach to programming (or a [programmming paradigm](https://en.wikipedia.org/wiki/Comparison_of_programming_paradigms)) where programs are organized as a series of objects.

 OOP is very similar to how the world actually works.
-In my office right now, there are several <span class="vocab">objects</span> (bullet points) of various <span class="vocab">classes</span> (bold):

-<strong>Chairs</strong>
-- a navy blue chair
-- a silver chair
-- two black chairs

-<strong>Crates</strong>
-- a green crate
-- an orange crate

-<strong>Teachers</strong>
-- myself
-- two other teachers

-<strong>WaterBottles</strong>
-- a blue Nalgene
-- a red Nalgene

-<strong>FileFolders</strong>
-- countless multi-colored file folders

-<strong>StickyNotePads</strong>
-- a pad of small blue sticky notes
-- two pads of larger yellow sticky notes

-<strong>WritingInstruments</strong>
-- 10 wooden pencils
-- 3 mechanical pencils
-- 8 pens

-<strong>Laptops</strong>
-- a MacBook
-- a ChromeBook
+Lets take an example of an app you may or may not interact with every day.
+The app <strong>Spotify</strong> will serve as our real world example.
+We will break it down into <span class="vocab">objects</span> (bullet points) of various <span class="vocab">classes</span> (bold):

+<strong>Artists</strong>
+- Dr. Dre
+- Greensky Bluegrass
+- Grateful Dead
+- Odesza
+- Tom Petty
+- Fleetwood Mac

+<strong>Songs</strong>
+- US Blues
+- The Next Episode
+- Thank You, Next
+- Living Over
+- Free Falling
+- Landslide

+<strong>Users</strong>
+- Tim Tyrrell
+- Rachel Warbelow
+- Katie Scruggs
+- Antonio Fry
+- Vinton Te'o
+- Taylor Jordan

+<strong>Playlists</strong>
+- Uplifting Sound
+- Good Love
+- Tycho Selects
+- Michelle Obama: Becoming Motown
+- This is Rainbow Kitten Surprise
+- Your Discover Weekly

+<strong>Genres</strong>
+- Dance
+- Indie
+- Bluegrass
+- Hip Hop

+<strong>Platform_Instance</strong>
+- OS - Mac
+- OS - Windows
+- Web
+- Mobile - Iphone
+- Mobile - Android

 We group these objects because they have similar attributes/states and behaviors/methods/abilities.